 Depending on how many wisdom teeth are going to be removed, as well as whether they’re erupted or impacted, you can undergo local or general anesthetic of your choice.
 The procedure is easy and quick, and removing the wisdom teeth can prevent a variety of oral-related problems in the future.
 To determine if you need to have your wisdom teeth removed, it’s important to come in for an exam and consultation.

 What can you expect with Wisdom Teeth Extractions?

-The first step to removing your wisdom teeth is coming in for an exam, consultation and a series of x-rays.
-The x-rays allow us to see where the wisdom teeth are located and the best way to remove them.
+The first step to removing your wisdom teeth is coming in for an exam, consultation, and a series of x-rays.
+The x-rays allow us to see where the wisdom teeth are located, and determine the best way to remove them.
 You’ll then be scheduled to come back in and have the teeth removed.
 For multiple extractions, we may recommend general anesthesia so that the procedure is more comfortable for you.
 For single, simple extractions, local anesthetic is all that is needed to remove the wisdom tooth.
-You’ll be given important aftercare instructions that are necessary to ensure post-operative healing and will need to have someone with you to bring you home.
+You’ll be given important aftercare instructions that are necessary to ensure post-operative healing, and will need to have someone with you to bring you home.

 If you think you may need to have your wisdom teeth extracted, or want to learn more about this procedure, call our office today and we’ll work to schedule an appointment for you.